-Although Crohn’s is often misinterpreted as an autoimmune disease, it’s a disease caused by an immune deficiency.
-While there is no cure for Crohn’s, there are a number of methods that can be enlisted to ease the pain, inflammation, and flare ups that go along with the disease.
+Although Crohn’s is often misinterpreted as an autoimmune disease, it’s a disease caused by an immune deficiency5.
+While there are no cures for Crohn’s, there are a number of methods that can be enlisted to ease the pain, inflammation, and flare ups that go along with the disease.

-Although the CCFA has not endorsed the use of medicinal marijuana as a viable treatment option for certain conditions of Crohn’s disease, it has acknowledged that medical marijuana may temporarily reduce pain and nausea.
+So, while the CCFA is not endorsing the use of medicinal marijuana as a viable treatment option for certain conditions of Crohn’s disease, it has acknowledged that medical marijuana may temporarily reduce pain and nausea8.

-There is also some support for the use of medicinal cannabis as noted in a 2015 article from the journal Annals of Gastroenterology stating: “...herbal and plant remedies that have been shown in studies to reduce active Crohn’s disease include wormwood, cannabis, Boswellia serrata, and Tripterygium wilfordii.”
+There is also some support for the use of medicinal cannabis as noted in a 2015 article from the journal Annals of Gastroenterology that stated: “…herbal and plant remedies that have been shown in studies to reduce active Crohn’s disease include wormwood, cannabis, Boswellia serrata, and Tripterygium wilfordii.”9

 More controlled studies are needed on the benefits of medical cannabis to treat some symptoms from Crohn’s disease.
 And there has been more and more evidence over the years of success from patient use of the marijuana herb.

 In another example, a young patient who had been living with Crohn’s since childhood had grown into a teenager suffering with symptoms that would leave him with little to no appetite, chronic fatigue, and weakness preventing him from standing for long periods of time and relegating him to a wheelchair.
 With the treatment of cannabis brownies, within a few weeks he was walking and hiking freely through the mountains of Colorado.
-The patient’s Crohn’s symptoms went into remission.
+And the patient’s Crohn’s symptoms also went into remission11.